kyma-project/docker-registry/docs/user/00-30-storage-configuration.md

 # Registry Storage Configuration

-The DockerRegistry CR allows you to store images in three ways: filesystem, Azure, and s3.
+The DockerRegistry CR allows you to store images in five ways: filesystem, Azure, s3, GCP, and BTP Object Store.
 This document describes how to configure DockerRegistry CR to cooperate with all these storage types.

 ## Filesystem